DiODeProject/MultiAlternativeDecisions/README.md

 To switch between maxisation of geometrically-discounted rewards and arithmetic mean reward rate, toggle the value of the `geometric` variable.

 To scale option values change the value of the `valscale` variable.

+To change between linear and various nonlinear utility functions uncomment the appropriate `utilityFunc` definition.